 Limit – The number of images to be taken.
 Anything from 1 frame, which is rather pointless for a timelapse, up to 9999.

-I don’t own any software that would compile the collected images into a video, but the setup is extremely simple.
+I used Serif Movie Plus to compile the collected images into a video, which was painless, and the setup of the Miops Smart is extremely simple.
 Set the three parameters and start the process.
 I would suggest setting the focus and then switching to manual focus to stop any errant focal changes etc.

 The DIY mode allows the Miops to trigger a camera by methods such as temperature, vibration or anything else you can think of.
 The catch is in the name.
 This mode is aimed squarely at those who have the skills to create the sensor that will trigger the event with the Miops, and therefore trigger the camera.